uphold/docs/_tickers.md

 `GET https://api.uphold.com/v0/ticker`

 ### Response
-Returns an associative array containing the current rates Uphold has on record for all currency pairs.
+Returns an associative array containing the current rates Uphold has on record for USD currency pair.

 ## Get Tickers for Currency